Imagine what a Siri personal data assistant that can identify its owner can do.

-That speculation was touched off by a patent application by Apple published this week by the U.S. Patent and Trademark Office which was quickly discovered by the folks at AppleInsider.
+That speculation was touched off by a patent by Apple published this week by the U.S. Patent and Trademark Office which was quickly discovered by the folks at AppleInsider.
 The technology could use an iPhone's or iPad's forward-facing camera to recognize a user's face to customize applications.
 That could make it easier for family members and others, perhaps in small businesses, to share devices.

 The patent concerns "Low Threshold Face Recognition," which AppleInsider described as "a low-computation solution for quickly and accurately recognizing a user."

-Facial recognition technology is already widely used, quickly implemented as a security enhancement following the 9-11 terrorist attacks.
+Facial recognition technology is already widely used, quickly implemented as a enhancement following the 9-11 terrorist attacks.
 The U.S. State Department uses it to scan visa applicants to identify possible terrorists or criminals, using a database of 75 million photographs.
 Facial recognition can even be used by authorities in interrogations to detect whether a suspect is lying.